jpaulm/drawfbp/README.md

 DrawFBP has a help facility which uses the powerful JavaHelp facility.
 The first time you click on Help/Launch Help, you will be prompted to locate the `javahelp.jar` file.
 This is the standard JavaHelp jar file, and can be obtained from Maven Central, by doing a search for artifact `javahelp`, or from http://www.jpaulmorrison.com/graphicsstuff/DrawFBP-Help.jar , which has the same contents.

-From then on DrawFBP will remember the location of your DrawFBP-Help.jar file in your `DrawFBPProperties.xml` file.
+From then on, DrawFBP will remember the location of your DrawFBP-Help.jar file in your `DrawFBPProperties.xml` file.

+"math.geom2d" jar file
+---

+As of Release v2.15.10, DrawFBP requires this jar file.
+The first time you run this release, you will be prompted to locate this jar file.
+This can be obtained from Maven Central, by doing a search for artifact `math.geom2d`.

+From then on, DrawFBP will remember the location of this jar file in your `DrawFBPProperties.xml` file.

 XML Schema for `.drw` files
 ---